isaacboentoro/bambangshop/README.md

 #### Reflection Publisher-2
 >In the Model-View Controller (MVC) compound pattern, there is no “Service” and “Repository”.
 Model in MVC covers both data storage and business logic.
 Explain based on your understanding of design principles, why we need to separate “Service” and “Repository” from a Model?

+For single responsibility principle, so that Model can focuse solely on data structure and validation, et cetera.
+It also improves testability, and makes the codebase more flexible and adaptable.

+>What happens if we only use the Model?
+Explain your imagination on how the interactions between each model (Program, Subscriber, Notification) affect the code complexity for each model?

+If we used only Models without separating Service and Repository layers, the interactions between Program, Subscriber, and Notification models would become comlex and problematic.
+The program model would need to store its own data structure, manage its own persistence, handle business logic, contain notification logic, and much more.
+The subscriber model would have to store subscription data, handle database operations for its subscribers, implement HTTP client logic..the list goes on.

+>Have you explored more about Postman?
+Tell us how this tool helps you to test your current work.
+You might want to also list which features in Postman you are interested in or feel like it is helpful to help your Group Project or any of your future software engineering projects.

+Postman is a very powerful tool for testing endpoints and how the user will interact with them.
+I appreciate features that allow me to re-test certain HTTP endpoints.
 #### Reflection Publisher-3